 Artists and brothers Ivan Puig and Andres Padilla Domene were the masterminds responsible for SEFT-1 Abandoned Railways Exploration Probe project.
-SEFT-1 or Sonda de Exploración Ferroviaria Tripulada was an interactive, interdisciplinary art project that explored disused railway lines and their historical importance, as well as their social implications.
+SEFT-1 or Sonda de Exploración Ferroviaria Tripulada was an interactive, interdisciplinary art project that explored disused railway lines and their historical importance and social implications.

 Inside the SEFT-1

 As a car that could be operated on both rails and land, SEFT-1 was fitted with audiovisual equipment that enabled the recording of the surrounding area and its infrastructure throughout the length of its passage.
-Some of the components it recorded include interviews of villagers walking the track, and so on.
+Some of the components it recorded include interviews of villagers walking the track and other activities.

-The information collected would then be shared on www.seft1.net, a website that gave users access to the SEFT-1’s condition and its location.
-Users could also take a look at the probe’s geopositioning route maps, contextual data created by the research team, as well as videos of the vehicle’s journey.
-Aside from being broadcast on the website, the data gathered was also showed in some of the towns and cities that the probe passed through.
+The information collected would then be shared on www.seft1.net, which gave users access to the SEFT-1’s condition and location.
+Users could also take a look at the probe’s geopositioning route maps, contextual data created by the research team, and videos of the vehicle’s journey.
+Aside from being broadcast on the website, the data gathered was also shown in some of the towns and cities that the probe passed through.